 People’s excuses for acting irrationally come from focusing too much on feelings.
-Let’s be honest – the coldest, hardest truth is that, like it or not, emotions play a major role in every area of our lives, and wishing it wasn’t so accomplishes nothing.
+The coldest, hardest truth is that, like it or not, emotions play a significant role in every area of our lives, and wishing it wasn’t so accomplishes nothing.

 Emotional Effectiveness keeps you in balance for achieving, manifesting, and reaching higher performance levels in all areas of life.

 Often you hear people refer to highly successful people as having emotional intelligence.
-A term used by many leading researchers to describe a form of social intelligence that involves the ability to monitor feelings and emotions of yourself and others and use this information to guide your thinking and actions.
-Extensive research validates that those who exhibit a high degree of emotional intelligence tend to be more fulfilled and productive.
+A term used by many leading researchers to describe a form of social intelligence that involves the ability to monitor the feelings and emotions of yourself and others and use this information to guide your thinking and actions.
+Extensive research validates that those with high emotional intelligence tend to be more fulfilled and productive.

-So not to confuse emotional intelligence with cognitive intelligence (IQ); emotional intelligence is essentially non-cognitive, enabling a person to create positive outcomes in relationships with others, whereas cognitive intelligence has traditionally been known as a key indicator and predictor of success.
-However, it is not a good predictor – there are many examples of exceptionally gifted individuals yet are remarkably ineffective and unproductive.
+So as not to confuse emotional intelligence with cognitive intelligence (IQ), emotional intelligence is essentially non-cognitive, enabling a person to create positive outcomes in relationships with others.
+In contrast, cognitive intelligence has traditionally been a critical indicator and predictor of success.
+However, it is not a good predictor – there are many examples of exceptionally gifted individuals who are remarkably ineffective and unproductive.

-Many people would be wiser to assess their emotional effectiveness before moving forward with the time and investment of opening a business.
-For example, one’s keen mechanical knowledge of computers isn’t enough to guarantee a successful business if, in fact, that businessperson has low ego drive and low empathy.
-Far too many businesses fail, and the blame is often associated with the times, lack of working capital, low product demand, wrong location, etc. However, after studying many businesses, we can find the failure of a business in the emotional effects of the business owner.
+Many people would be wiser to assess their emotional Effectiveness before moving forward with the time and investment of opening a business.
+For example, one’s keen mechanical knowledge of computers isn’t enough to guarantee a successful business if that businessperson has low ego drive and empathy.
+Far too many companies fail, and the blame is often associated with the times, lack of working capital, low product demand, wrong location, etc. However, after studying many businesses, we can find a company’s failure in the business owner’s emotional effects.
 The same holds for people in sales and management.

-Emotional Effectiveness – referring to specific behaviors, habits, and attitudes is something you can develop for enhancing and significantly improving your capacity for success.
+Emotional Effectiveness – referring to specific behaviors, habits, and attitudes is something you can develop to enhance and significantly improve your capacity for success.

 Steps for you to develop higher personal and business success levels are divided into two categories with six sub-categories.